 This work has resulted in sorghum becoming widely accepted in Indonesia.
 While it had initially very limited acceptance by farmers and consumers or market presence, sorghum is now no longer regarded a minor crop.
-Sorghum products are now available in supermarkets, restaurants, and bakeries in the country, and in general, are widely accepted as being nutritious and tasty.
+Sorghum products are now available in supermarkets, restaurants and bakeries in the country, and in general, are widely accepted as being nutritious and tasty.
 Sorghum is now showing significant potential for increasing Indonesia’s food security, improving farmer incomes as well as supporting more sustainable agricultural practice.

 Production and Commercialisation